dwightjack/eslint-plugin-vue-types/README.md

 ### Custom namespaces

-By default `vue-types/require-default-prop` will not report `vue-types` when used with the `VueTypes` namespace.
+By default `vue-types/require-default-prop` will not report VueTypes validators when used with the `VueTypes` namespace.

 ```js
 import VueTypes from 'vue-types'